MaksimLapushkin/InventoryEngine/README.md

 1. Create a warehouse
 2. Create a product
-3. Add stock to the warehouse
+3. Add stock
 4. Create an order
 5. Reserve the order
+6. Fulfill the order
-6. Verify updated stock and order status
+7. Verify updated stock and order status

 <details>
 <summary>PowerShell demo</summary>